scalapb/scalapb.github.io/customizations.md

   commonly used to define sealed traits that are extended using `(scalapb.message).extends` - see custom base traits below and [this example](https://github.com/scalapb/ScalaPB/blob/master/e2e/src/main/protobuf/sealed_trait.proto).

+- The `object_name` option lets you customize the name of the generated class that contains various file-level members such as descriptors and a list of companion objects for the generated messages and enums.
+This is useful in case you are running into issues where the generated class name conflicts with other things in your project.

 # Primitive wrappers

 The `primitive_wrappers` option is useful when you want to have optional